zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 ### Quality of Service

-When it comes to Quality of Service mechanisms, they are either flow based or marking based.
-[RSVP](#RFC2205) is an example of a flow based mechanism, while [Diff-Serv](#RFC2474) is an example of a Marking based one.
-For a marking based scheme, the method of multiplexing will not affect the possibility to use QoS.
+When it comes to Quality of Service mechanisms, they are either flow based or packet marking based.
+[RSVP](#RFC2205) is an example of a flow based mechanism, while [Diff-Serv](#RFC2474) is an example of a packet marking based one.
+For a packet marking based scheme, the method of multiplexing will not affect the possibility to use QoS.

 However, for a flow based scheme there is a clear difference